AlaaLab/ETAB/docs/benchmark_tasks.md

                        --freeze_backbone False --train_frac 0.6 --val_frac 0.1 --lr 0.001 --epochs 100 --batch 32
 ```

-In the example above, the experiment will
+In the example above, the experiment will proceed by training a model to segment the LV using AP4CH views in EchoNet data, and then tune the resulting model to segment the LA using A2CH views in CAMUS dataset.

 ## References and acknowledgments

 Our model API builds on the implementations of following libraries:

 [1] https://poutyne.org/

 [2] https://github.com/sithu31296/semantic-segmentation

 [3] https://github.com/qubvel/segmentation_models.pytorch

 [4] https://github.com/rwightman/pytorch-image-models